 The model

-Leadership Identity Dimensions is built on the premise that leadership is not only what a person does, but from where leadership is sourced and how responsibility is carried.
+Leadership Identity Dimensions is built on the premise that leadership is not only what a person does, but how leadership is structurally organized and carried through real responsibility.

-The model provides language to notice how leadership identity is oriented, expressed, shaped, and sensed - without defining outcomes or prescribing direction.
+The model provides language to notice how leadership identity is expressed, integrated, shaped, and developed — without defining outcomes or prescribing direction.

 A MULTI-DIMENSIONAL VIEW OF LEADERSHIP